saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 ![https://drive.google.com/file/d/1qmyVp1ndCiJZ3fh_DyTdlpbIru3k39AU/preview](https://drive.google.com/file/d/1qmyVp1ndCiJZ3fh_DyTdlpbIru3k39AU/view?usp=sharing)

 Our test is a method as well, `public void succeeded()`.
-JUnit knows this is a test because of the `@Test` annotation.
+JUnit4 knows this is a test because of the `@Test` annotation.
 In this test we're visiting the login page by it's URL with `driver.get(); `,finding the input fields by their ID with `driver.findElement(By.id()`), sending them text with `.sendKeys(); , `and submitting the form by clicking the submit button `with By.cssSelector("button")).click();`.

 If we save this and run it ( `mvn clean test` from the terminal), it will run and pass.
 But there's one thing missing -- an assertion.
 In order to find an element to make an assertion against, we need to see what the markup is after submitting the login form.

-First, we had to import the JUnit assertion class.
+First, we had to import the JUnit4 assertion class.
 By importing it as static we're able to reference the assertion methods directly (without having to prepend Assert.).
 Next we add an assertion to the end of our test.

 With `assertTrue` we are checking for a true (Boolean) response.
 If one is not received, a failure will be raised and the text we provided (`"success message not present"`) will be displayed in the failure output.
 With Selenium we are seeing if the success message is displayed with `.isDisplayed()`.
 This Selenium command returns a true or false value.
 So if the element is visible in the browser, true will be returned, and our test will pass.